naiborhujosua/naiborhujosua/README.md

 Hello World :robot:

 I am Josua from Indonesia.
-I love exploring Applied Machine Learning.
+I am interested in Applied Machine Learning.

 I love competing in the Hackathon specifically in Machine Learning Competition in these platforms.
 - [Kaggle](https://www.kaggle.com/naiborhujosua)